ANZ Premiership: Formation

-Inaugural champions
+Southern Steel

 With a team coached by Reinga Bloxham, captained by Wendy Frew and featuring Gina Crampton, Jhaniele Fowler-Reid, Shannon Francois, and Jane Watson, Southern Steel finished the 2017 season as inaugural ANZ Premiership winners.
 After finishing the regular season unbeaten and as minor premiers, Steel defeated Central Pulse 69–53 in the grand final.
 This saw Steel complete a 16 match unbeaten season.
-Steel subsequently went onto to retain their title and in the 2018 grand final they again defeated Pulse.
+Steel subsequently went on to retain their title and in the 2018 grand final they again defeated Pulse.

 Central Pulse

 During the early ANZ Premiership era, Central Pulse emerged as one of the leagues strongest teams.
 Between 2017 and 2020, with a team coached by Yvette McCausland-Durie, captained by Katrina Grant and featuring, among others, Karin Burger, Ameliaranne Ekenasio and Claire Kersten, Pulse played in four successive grand finals.
 Between 2018 and 2020 they won three successive minor premierships.
 Pulse were the 2019 and 2020 overall champions.

 In 2022, Pulse won their third title.